Jimmy Woo

 - Stopping the Claw from using a mysterious snow which could be turned into clouds of sleeping gas.
 That came after the villain’s first attempt was thwarted through sheer luck by the military.

-- Being a stowaway on a flying sphere made of living shadow people fetched from another universe by the Claw to bust his grand-niece free from the Federal prison holding her.
+- Being a stowaway on a flying sphere made of living shadow people fetched from another universe by the Claw to bust his grand-niece free from a Federal prison.

 - Turning intelligent mutant seagulls hired by the Claw against their employer.

-- Convincing master hypnotist “Sleepy Eyes” to double-cross his employer the Claw to foil a scheme that turned an entire town into sleepwalkers via TV-relayed hypnosis.
+- Convincing master hypnotist “Sleepy Eyes” to double-cross the Claw.
+This foiled a scheme that turned an entire town into sleepwalkers via TV-relayed hypnosis.

 - Surviving being ambushed in his own apartment by a mentally-created lion.

-- Rescuing the powerful mentalist whom the Claw had convinced to dream up and create a small army of invincible soldiers.
+- Rescuing a powerful mentalist whom the Claw had convinced to dream up invincible soldiers.

 Though Agent Woo kept thwarting the Claw in the nick of time, he apparently never stopped him for long.